Q-Minh/nihu/dox/installation.md

 - NiHu relies on the template matrix library [Eigen].
 If you do not have Eigen installed on your computer, the installation process will download and install the necessary header files for the compilation of NiHu.
 \note current version of NiHu was tested using Eigen 3.1.2.

-In order to use the Matlab interface and compile [mex] files the following prerequisites are needed.
+In order to use the Matlab interface and compile [mex] files the following prerequisites are needed:

 - [Matlab] must be installed.
 Matlab versions 7.x and 8.x are supported by NiHu.
 - As a part of your Matlab installation you should also have the mex header files required to build C / C++ programs callable from Matlab.